- Small Business Blog

 What is the average revenue of small businesses?

 The average revenue for small businesses is broken down between those with no employees and those that have employees.
 As you read the revenue figures below, it may help to remember that small business revenue isn’t necessarily the amount of money you’ll take home as a small business owner.
-Across all small business sizes and revenue values, small business owners currently earn an average of $51,000.
+The median yearly salary for small business owners in 2024 was $67,000.

 Average revenue of a small business with no employees